Maserati electric powertrain begins testing

-The announcements follow a commitment from Fiat Chrysler Automobiles (FCA) - Maserati’s parent company - last year to ditch diesel engines.
+Maserati's electrification plans follow a commitment from parent company Fiat Chrysler Automobiles (FCA) to ditch diesel engines.
 The firm plans to have 12 new or significantly updated electrified models on sale by the end of 2021, including the forthcoming Fiat 500 electric.